Chinchorro mummies: Red mummy technique

+The red mummy technique is dated to about 2570 to 2090 BCE and has been found at sites along the coast of northern Chile, including Arica, Camarones, Punta Pichalo, Bajo Molle and Patillos.
+Unlike the black mummy technique, the body was not completely taken apart.
+Instead, incisions were made at several points on the body, including the shoulders and groin, to remove the internal organs and some of the muscles.
+The head was removed so that the brain could be extracted, and the body cavities were dried with glowing coals and ashes.

+Thin wooden poles were inserted beneath the skin through the arms, legs and along the spine to strengthen the body.
+The empty cavities and head were then packed with materials including seabird feathers, soil and camelid fibre to restore the body's shape.
+The incisions were sewn closed with human hair or reed fibres.

+The head was reattached and fitted with an elaborate wig made from human hair, sometimes reaching about 60 cm in length.
+The wig was held in place with a black manganese paste, and the facial features were modelled.
+Finally, the body was covered with red ochre, while the face was generally left black.

 Natural mummification

 Of the 282 Chinchorro mummies found to date, 29% of them were results of the natural mummification process (7020–1300 BCE).
 In northern Chile, environmental conditions greatly favor natural mummification.
 The soil is very rich in nitrates which, when combined with other factors such as the aridity of the Atacama Desert, ensure organic preservation.
 Salts halt bacterial growth; the hot, dry conditions facilitate rapid desiccation, evaporating all bodily fluids of the corpses.
 Soft tissues, as a result, dry before they decay and a naturally preserved mummy is left.
 Even though the Chinchorro people did not mummify the bodies artificially, the bodies were still buried wrapped in reeds with grave goods.

-The black mummy technique

-The black mummy technique (5000 to 3000 BCE) involved taking the dead person's body apart, treating it, and reassembling it.
-The head, arms, and legs were removed from the trunk; the skin was often removed, too.
-The body was heat-dried, and the flesh and tissue were completely stripped from the bone by using stone tools.
-Evidence exists that the bones were dried by hot ashes or coal.
-After reassembly, the body was then covered with a white ash paste, filling the gaps with grass, ashes, soil, animal hair and more.
-The paste was also used to fill out the person's normal facial features.
-The person's skin (including facial skin with a wig attachment of short black human hair) was refitted on the body, sometimes in smaller pieces, sometimes in one almost-whole piece.
-Sea lion skin was sometimes used as well.
-Then the skin (or, in the case of children, who were often missing their skin layer, the white ash layer) was painted with black manganese giving their color.